The Lands

 The Maps (I and II) only depict major sites and otherwise generalize natural characteristics.
 A blank part of the map may include small scattered hills or a smattering of sparse woodland.
 Those hills specifically indicated are plateaus or sometimes the foothills of mountain ranges.
 Forests shown are major areas of dense and permanent woodland.
 Rivers and lakes are shown but never the many hundreds of streams and ponds.

 Only the most populous settlements are shown rather than all the tiny villages of The Lands.
 Settlements in more civilized areas tend to be separated at a distance of between a day of walking or riding.
 Hilltop keeps are intended to afford views of a similar distance.
 Some handfuls of villages cluster closer together in the vicinity of a fortress and share a common community spirit.
 Likewise a city will tend to be orbited by villages under its authority.
+Structures are modest by fantasy standards and rarely if ever exceed a dozen levels (whether above or below ground).
 For more information see Nations & City-States.
 Finally some locales will have been abandoned but these ruins may still serve as campsites for travellers.

 Those few who venture beyond the confines of 'the map' tell of a barrenness that grows with every passing mile and a listlessness that can only be cured by turning back to what is known.